nomclawson/Kotlin-Project/README.md

 * Modulize the `checkAllAdjacent` function
 * Organize functions for greater readability
 * Change the type stored in each space on the board to an `Int`
-* Add comments for documentation
+* Add comments for better documentation